anhtv08/sale-counters/README.md

     MUL : multiple
  - ADJUSTMENT_AMOUNT : adjustment amount

+ Prerequisites:
+  - Java 8
+  - Maven

+Project structure:
+ - src folder : source code and unit test code and data
+ - data folder: sample input data folder
-the program will validate input message based on message types,any invalidate message will be logged and skip for processing
+The program will validate input message based on message types,any invalidate message will be logged and skip for processing

-How to build and run the test for application:
+1. How to build and run the test for application:

 execute following command to build and run unit test

 mvn clean install

-package applicatio:
+2. package application:

 mvn jar:jar
-using following command to run application:
+3. using following command to run application:

-jav -jar <path_to_jar_file> <path_to_input_file>
+java -jar <path_to_jar_file> <path_to_input_file>

 Thank your for reading and reviewing code!